Laid-backLitFest

 • No. There is a preselected set of books that we have available that we will have signed and shipped.
 There may be some (but not all) books by a particular participating author in our store.

-• We have tied up with two Indie Bookstores across India to start with.
-These bookstores will have our authors sign copies, and then will ship them to your home.
+• We have tied up with Dragonfly Reads to start with.
+They will have our authors sign copies, and then will ship them to your home.

 • No. You cannot sign up for individual sessions.